higginp7/event_panel/README.md

-# event_panel
+# Convert event level data to panel data

-Convert event to panel
+This snippet of code turns event data to panel data format.